Crenshaw1312/Yagpdb-ccs/Fun/tic-tac-toe/README.md

 `-ttt end` will end the current games.

 `Reaction` The game board will appear, react accordingly to where you would like your marker to land.

+## Coming soon
+`-ttt help` Provide basic info on tic-tac-toe

+`-ttt allend` Admin can end all exsisting games

+Make it an embed